omidarmat/onLearn/c++.md

 # Controlling program flow

+There are 3 extremely important basic building blocks of programming:

+1. Sequence: Ordering statements sequentially
+2. Selection: Making decisions
+3. Iteration: Looping or repeating

+With these 3 building blocks you can implement any algorithm.
+Learning a new programming language is to just learn the syntax for these 3 programming building blocks in that specific language.

 ## Switch statement

 The switch statement syntax is pretty similar to that of JavaScript.
 Keep in mind that it is best practice to include a `break` statement for each `case` except you have a good reason not to.
 When a `case` control expression evaluates to true, its statements will be executed and the program will _fall through_ and go on to the next `case`s without checking their control expressions and execute the cases until it reaches to a `break` statement.
 That's why you really need to use `break`s in a switch statement.